agaidus/agaidus.github.io/_posts/2017-4-21-Dot_Density_County_Maps.md

 I will now call this function on several counties across the U.S. that contain major cities as a way to compare population patterns.

-Alameda County appears to be pretty diverse although there are certainly patterns to the population distributions.
-In general, most of the county's population is in the eastern part of the county, which runs from Berkeley down to Fremont.
-The western part of the county has the large suburbs of Pleasanton and Livermore, which is separated from the eastern part of the city by hilly open space.

-Looking by race we see that there are definite clusters.
-The white population is largely located in Berkeley and in the hills above Oakland; the Black population is primarily in West Oakland and East Oakland; the Hispanic population is mostly in the San Leandro / Hayward area; and the Asian population is pretty spread out with a pretty large population near Union City and Fremont as well as clusters in Oakland and Berkeley.

 ```python
 gen_count_dot_density_map('Alameda County, CA', pts_per_person=200)